 A saline sonogram, also known as a sonohysterogram, is also a 15-minute office procedure.
-It is similar to the hysterosalpingogram in that it allows the physician to see an image of the inside of the uterus, but in this case, the image is produced by ultrasound.
+It is similar to the hysterosalpingogram in that it allows the physician to see an image of the inside of the uterus.
+In this case, the image is produced by ultrasound.

 How accurate are infertility tests?

-No single test can give a definitive diagnosis of infertility or the reasons for it.
+No single test can give a definitive diagnosis of infertility or its reasons.
 However, when our fertility specialists at RMA have completed all the necessary testing and evaluations, they will have all the information they need for an accurate diagnosis and an optimal treatment plan.

-Blood tests measuring levels of FSH, AMH, and estrogen will provide important conclusions about egg quality and quantity, while a transvaginal ultrasound can assess follicle count and identify any structural abnormalities.
+Blood tests measuring FSH, AMH, and estrogen levels will provide important conclusions about egg quality and quantity.
+At the same time, a transvaginal ultrasound can assess follicle count and identify any structural abnormalities.
 A hysterosalpingogram will determine whether your fallopian tubes are functioning normally or are blocked, and a saline sonogram gives more information about your uterine cavity.